 - Content marketing leads to around 6 times more conversion rate for marketers that adopt the practice.

 - Companies that commit to publishing content will have 434% more indexed pages than those that do not.

 For instance, Buffer grew their traffic to 1.5 million only through blogging.
 Buffer revealed its case study in 2017 where it showed the growth using data from 2011-2017.
 Like all organizations, Buffer got to this point through trial and error.
 They discovered the kind of content their audience likes and focused more on replicating them for success.
 And whoa! it worked.

 3. How businesses put content marketing to use

-There are three primary goals for incorporating B2B content marketing.
+There are three primary goals for incorporating B2B content marketing strategies.
 They are: